 First the task transpiles the TypeScript code down to ES5, ECMAScript 5.

 Then the new ES5 JavaScript is emitted.
 This file will not be used by the min.js.map.
 The map file will point directly to the TypeScript, “.ts”, file.
 The reason we are emitting the “.js” is so the TypeScript code can participate in the JSHint process.
-You’ll notice the ‘jshint’ task now has a dependency on the ‘tscompile’ task vial the runSequence function.
+You’ll notice the ‘jshint’ task now has a dependency on the ‘tscompile’ task via the runSequence function.

-Finally the TypeScript files is emitted as a minified JavaScript file with an associated map file linking it back to the TypeScript file. jshint-output.html
+Finally the TypeScript file is emitted as a minified JavaScript file with an associated map file linking it back to the TypeScript file. jshint-output.html

-If you run the new task with gulp tscompile you’ll notice the jshint-output.html file has been updated.
+If you run the new task with gulp tscompile, you’ll notice the jshint-output.html file has been updated.

-If you double-click this file from explorer.exe then you’ll notice our JavaScript, emitted by TypeScript, has a few issues.
+If you double-click this file from explorer.exe, then you’ll notice our JavaScript, emitted by TypeScript, has a few issues.